mercari/grpc-federation/README.md

 ### 1.1.
 Automate Type Conversions for the Same Message Across Different Packages

-Consider defining a BFF using a proto, assuming the BFF acts as a proxy calling multiple microservices and consolidating results.
+Consider defining a BFF using a proto, assuming the BFF acts as a proxy calling multiple microservices and aggregating results.
 In this scenario, it's necessary to redefine the same messages to handle microservices responses on the BFF.
 Without defining these messages on the BFF, the BFF client must be aware of different packages, which is not ideal.

 Redefining messages on the BFF results in a considerable number of type conversions for the same messages across different packages.

-Using gRPC Federation eliminates the need for tedious type conversions.
-Just define custom options in the proto, and it will automatically handle these conversions.
+Using gRPC Federation removes the need for tedious type conversions.
+Just define custom options in the proto, and gRPC Federation will automatically handle these conversions.

 ### 1.2.
 Optimize gRPC Method Calls

 When making multiple gRPC method calls, it is crucial to enhance performance by analyzing dependencies between method calls and processing requests in parallel whenever possible.
 However, identifying dependencies becomes more challenging as the number of method calls increases.

-gRPC Federation simplifies this process by automatically analyzing dependencies and generating code that optimizes requests, eliminating the need for manual consideration.
+gRPC Federation simplifies this process by automatically analyzing dependencies and generating code to optimize request flows.
+It removes the need for manual consideration.

 ### 1.3.
 Simplify Retries and Timeouts on gRPC Method Calls

-Setting timeouts or retry counts for gRPC method calls in dependent services can be intricate.
-However, gRPC Federation allows for a declarative approach to implementing retries and timeouts, streamlining the process.
+Setting timeouts or retry counts for gRPC method calls in dependent services can be complicated.
+However, gRPC Federation allows for a declarative approach to implementing retries and timeouts.

 These are just a few examples of how gRPC Federation simplifies work.
 By creating a BFF with minimal proto definitions, you can significantly reduce the development cost of BFFs.

 ## 2. Explicitly Declare Dependencies on Services

 Using gRPC Federation enables a clear understanding of the services the BFF depends on by reading the proto file.
-It reveals a relationship between of each microservice and BFF.
+It uncovers a relationship between each microservice and BFF.

 Furthermore, gRPC Federation offers functionality to extract dependencies as a Go library, enabling the extraction of service dependencies through static analysis of the proto file.
 This capability proves valuable for various types of analysis and automation.